In association with

 Having a child can be a stressful time.
 When working parents know they have an employer who understands and will fulfil their obligations, it can really help.

-Knowing what rules apply to parental leave will also help you to prepare your resources for when it does happen.
+Knowing what you must provide for parental leave will help you to prepare for when it does happen.

 What you need to know